Guidance Through Three Types Of Collaborative Divorce

 Divorce mediation services help couples with a different approach to the cooperative model.
 Spouses meet with a neutral mediator who can facilitate a discussion and lend unbiased suggestions.
 The mediation process removes the need for a judge in your divorce.
 You make the decisions, and all information discussed is confidential.
 Your information cannot be presented to a judge even if litigation happens in the future.

-Whether you are seeking mediation services or a collaborative end to a marriage, a discussion with our compassionate, yet assertive family law attorney can help.
-Schedule an appointment today at our family law firm that strives to resolve legal issues swiftly and smoothly.
-Call us toll-free at 650-642-3897 or email this swift-request form to ask for a consultation.
-Our confident lawyer can explain more about starting an out-of-court divorce.
+Whether you are seeking mediation services or a collaborative end to a marriage, a discussion with attorney Lisa Murray can help.
+Schedule an appointment today.
+Call us at 650-642-3897 or email this send us an email.